-Green infrastructure is the practice of infiltrating stormwater by use of natural systems in order to reestablish a healthy water flow.
+Green infrastructure is the practice of infiltrating stormwater by use of natural systems (like rainscaping) in order to reestablish a healthy water flow.
 These systems allow for the infiltration of stormwater before it is released into conventional storm and sewer system, protecting our lakes, rivers, and streams from harmful pollutants.
-These practices lead to vital community features such as public parks, forests, rivers, wetlands and lakes.
-Using these natural systems to treat stormwater results in cleaner water, improved air quality, healthy wildlife habitats, and safe recreation sites.
-Urban areas are beginning to face new state and federal regulations to clean up rivers and reduce stormwater runoff.
-With green infrastructure these communities can create comprehensive plans, determine new development areas, and redevelop other areas in need and will improve local communities and attract good jobs.

 Rain Gardens: Rain gardens are filled with specifically selected native plants that absorb untreated stormwater in their deep root system, preventing it from contaminating our waterways.

-Native Landscaping: utilizes indigenous plant species that attract pollinators and other beneficial insects, they have a deep root system which helps stormwater infiltrate the ground, and require less water, fertilizer, and care once established.
+Native Plants/Landscaping: utilizes indigenous plant species and often attract pollinators and other beneficial insects to the site.
+Native plants have deep root systems which help stormwater infiltrate the ground, they also require less water, fertilizer, and care once established.

-Streamside Buffers: also known as “riparian area”, are made up of native plants that surround a river or waterway and control erosion, filter pollutants, protect fish, reducing flooding, and provide suitable wildlife habitat.
+Streamside Buffers: also known as “riparian area”, are made up of native plants that surround a river or waterway and control erosion, filter pollutants, protect fish, reduce flooding, and provide suitable wildlife habitat.

-Curb Cuts: are portions of concrete curb that are removed in order to divert stormwater out of the streets and into steetside rain gardens.
+Curb Cuts: are portions of a concrete curb that is removed in order to divert stormwater out of the streets and into steetside rain gardens or other detention basins.